 The discovery of cosmic acceleration (celebrated by the 2011 Nobel Prize in Physics and often referred to as “the dark energy”) has been transformative to the field of cosmology.
 Albrecht is known for his groundbreaking work on dark energy theory and phenomenology, including key contributions on the Dark Energy Task force and related work to determine the best future observational probes of cosmic acceleration.

 Albrecht is well-known for pioneering work on the arrow of time, the clock ambiguity and the origin of probabilities, all topics that figure prominently in the current search for a more complete theory of the cosmos.

 Albrecht moved from a Professorship at Imperial College to UC Davis in 1998 to build the cosmology program there.
-He served as Physics Department Chair 2011-2016.
+He served as Physics Department Chair 2011-2016, and in 2017 he was named inaugural director of the Center for Quantum Mathematics and Physics (QMAP).
 He is a Fellow of the American Academy of Arts and Sciences, the American Physical Society, the Institute of Physics and the American Association for the Advancement of Science.
 His ongoing research program embraces a wide range of challenges posed by our search for a deeper understanding of the universe.